-Consistency with Area Planning History.
+Consistency with Area Planning History

 In addition to PLAN: Dudley Square (Appendix X), the area has also been the subject of the Roxbury Strategic Master Plan and Dudley Vision.
 Proponents must incorporate the combined visions of these planning documents, while capturing and addressing the current needs of the community for affordable housing, economic development and job opportunities.
+The area is also part of the designated Roxbury Cultural District.
 As articulated in these documents, being mindful of the rich cultural history of this important neighborhood is paramount.
 Proponents should use development as a catalyst to promote the arts, culture, commercial and retail enterprise in the area.
 Neighborhood cultural amenities such as museums, art galleries, bookstores, entertainment venues, performance spaces and artist live/work spaces are strongly favored.
 Amenities and programming associated with the Proposed Property Site should activate the area in the evening, encouraging residents to "stay local" to support Dudley Square businesses for their entertainment, shopping and dining experiences.

-Whittier Critical Community Improvements Choice Neighborhoods Grant.
+Whittier Critical Community Improvements Choice Neighborhoods Grant